 I thought it was so interesting to still be able to see marks & textures made by the original builders of these 800 year old cliff dwellings.

-Fall asleep listening to coyotes howling, and try not have Stevie Wonder singing Superstition in your head the whole time, like I did.
-Unless you like that song, as I do.
-In that case, go nuts.
+Fall asleep listening to coyotes howling, and try not have Stevie Wonder singing Superstition in your head the whole time.